 \begin{proof} The lemma is a consequence of a theorem of Tate (see \cite[Thm.
 6.3]{Rib92}), which states that $H^2(G_k,\Qbar^\times)$ is trivial, where $\Qbar^\times$ is endowed with the trivial action of $G_k$. \end{proof}

 Let $E$ denote a maximal subfield contained in $\End(B)$.
 The field $E$ contains the center with degree $[E:M]=n$.
 Since~$\alpha_B$ is continuous we may enlarge $K$ so that~$\alpha_B$ is trivial when restricted to $G_K$, and we will do this from now on.
-Let $F$ denote the compositum of $E$ and the number field generated by the values of $\alpha_B$.
+Let $F$ denote a number field containing $E$ and the values of $\alpha_B$.

 Fix a rational prime~$\ell$ and an embedding $\sigma\colon F\rightarrow \Qbar_\ell$.
 Denote by $\lambda=\lambda(\sigma)$ the prime of $F$ above $\ell$ for which $\sigma$ factors via the natural inclusion of $F$ into its completion $F_\lambda$ at $\lambda$.